PhilippeW83440/CarND-Semantic-Segmentation/README.md

 Note:
 The Kitti data set is very small, a few hundred images: data augmentation would help.
-Whereas Cityscapes is much bigger, 5000 images:data augmentation is less relevant on Cityscapes.
+Whereas Cityscapes is much bigger, 5000 images: data augmentation is less relevant on Cityscapes.

 On Kitti, to improve the ability to deal with varying lightening conditions and because the data set is so small, I used basic random contrast and brightness adjustments during training.

-The basic contrast and brightness adjustments are transformations of the form f(x)=αx+β
+The basic contrast and brightness adjustments are transformations of form f(x)=αx+β
 (with the result rounded to an integer and clamped to the range [0,255].).

 Here x is a color component value (R,G or B).